thepoly/docs/Constitution.md

     5. The rules listed above in parts (2), (3), and (4) may be waived on a per-editor basis by a two-thirds vote of a Voting Constituency quorum.

-4. The total number of staff members on _The Polytechnic_ who are not members of the Rensselaer Union or RPI faculty, staff, or alumni shall not exceed 5% of the total number of staff.
+4. The total number of staff members on _The Polytechnic_ who are not members of the Rensselaer Union or RPI faculty, staff, or alumni shall not exceed 5 percent of the total number of staff.

 5. All staff must adhere to all Rensselaer Union guidelines and are subject to all Rensselaer Union and Institute standards and disciplinary procedures.